The King and I (1999 film): Plot

-An injured, bedridden Mongkut tells his son to be ready to lead Siam if he dies, and allows him and Tuptim to be married and becoming king and queen.
-With his evil schemes of overthrowing the King exposed, Kralahome loses his position – as a punishment, he is forced to clean the elephant stables, with Master Little as his boss, who now loses all his teeth and attacks him.
+An injured, bedridden Mongkut tells his son to be ready to lead Siam if he dies and allows him and Tuptim to be married and become king and queen.
+With his evil schemes of overthrowing the King exposed, Kralahome loses his position; as a punishment, he is forced to clean the elephant stables with Master Little as his boss, who now loses his last tooth and attacks him out of retaliation.
 The King heals from his injury and presents Anna with her house outside the palace walls, and the two of them dance.